Apple Noodle Kugel Recipe. Gluten-Free Friendly

 1 pound very thin short noodles, boiled until barely tender and thoroughly drained (rice noodles OK too)

-4 Granny Smith (green) apples, unpeeled, grated (use the food processor)
+4 Granny Smith (green) apples, unpeeled, grated or sliced very thin (use the food processor)

 Salt and pepper to taste